pchiorean/Indentz/README.md

 # Indentz

-This is a collection of InDesign scripts that I use to improve my DTP workflow, which often involves repetitive, tedious, or time-consuming operations.
-The scripts are not designed for long documents with flowing text – I usually work with single-page documents.
-With few exceptions, these are simple scripts, with minimal interaction, and, apart from warnings, do their job silently.
-I use a series of [keyboard shortcuts](https://creativepro.com/assigning-keyboard-shortcuts-scripts/) to run them (suggestions below).
-The code is tested in Adobe InDesign CC 2020–2025 on Mac.
+This is a collection of InDesign scripts that I use to improve my DTP workflow, which often involves repetitive, tedious, or time-consuming tasks.
+Designed primarily for single-page documents rather than long, text-heavy ones, these simple scripts run with minimal user interaction (except for essential warnings) and are designed to be triggered via [keyboard shortcuts](https://creativepro.com/assigning-keyboard-shortcuts-scripts/).
+Tested in Adobe InDesign CC 2020–2025 on Mac.

 I'm a graphic designer, not a programmer (I started doing this at the beginning of the Covid-19 pandemic), so be prepared for bugs and oversights (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one, though!).